 The River Kwai, April 2015.
 I’ll never forget my first night in the Thai town of Kanchanaburi.
 Arriving late afternoon in a minivan from Ayutthaya, I checked into V.N.
-Guesthouse where a floating raft room awaited me, right on The River Kwai.
-Unspeakably hungry, I dumped my rucksack, took a quick shower and headed up to V.N.’s stunning little restaurant, a wooden terrace overlooking the river.
+Guesthouse, where a floating raft room awaited me right on The River Kwai.
+Unspeakably hungry, I dumped my backpack, took a quick shower and headed up to V.N.’s stunning little restaurant terrace overlooking the river.
 Dropping onto a large straw mat of cushions and pillows, I ordered dinner (a rich tomatoey noodle soup), cracked open a beer and turned on my MacBook.
-The sun beginning its slow decline, I sat breathing it all in before watching a download of the Academy Award winning movie The Bridge on the River Kwai.
+With the sun beginning its slow decline, I sat breathing it all in before watching a download of the Academy Award winning movie The Bridge on the River Kwai.
 A really special night.

 Death Railway Bridge, April 2015.
-Kanchanaburi’s real bridge, (not the one featured in the movie!) was constructed by the Japanese in World War two as part of their ambitious two hundred and fifteen mile rail track connecting Thailand to Burma.
+Kanchanaburi’s real bridge, (not the one featured in the movie!) was constructed by the Japanese in World War two as part of their ambitious 215 mile rail track connecting Thailand to Burma.
 A key component in their plan to attack India, an incredible sixty thousand Asian slaves and prisoners of war were employed for the hard graft.
-Working in awful conditions, it’s believed around half the workforce had died by the time the bridge was completed twelve months later.
+Toiling away in awful conditions, around half the workforce had died by the time the bridge was completed twelve months later.

 Death Railway Bridge, April 2015.
-Today you can take a train over the bridge as part of the Death Railway Tour, or simply walk across as I did during my stay.
-Ironically, with its history of brutality and great suffering, the surrounding area is picture perfect, with lush greenery, rolling mountains and a huge, colourful Chinese temple on the far side.
-It can be very touristy, but with a bit of patience the crowds will eventually thin out and you’ll have the bridge pretty much to yourself, free from the distractions of ice creams and selfie sticks.
+Today you can take a train over the bridge as part of the Death Railway Tour, or simply walk across as I did.
+Ironically, with its history of brutality and great suffering, the surrounding area is perfectly peaceful and picturesque, with lush greenery, rolling mountains and a grand Chinese temple on the far side.
+It can be very touristy, but with a bit of patience the crowds eventually thin out and you’ll have the bridge to yourself, free from the distractions of ice creams and selfie sticks.